Ancient Greek accent

-The Ancient Greek accent is believed to have been a melodic or pitch accent.
+The Ancient Greek accent was a melodic or pitch accent.

 In Ancient Greek, one of the final three syllables of each word carries an accent.
 Each syllable contains a vowel with one or two vocalic morae, and one mora in a word is accented; the accented mora is pronounced at a higher pitch than other morae.

 The accent cannot come more than three syllables from the end of the word.
 If the last syllable of a word has a long vowel, or is closed by two consonants, the accent usually cannot come on the antepenultimate syllable; but within those restrictions it is free.